pedroCX486/socialfm/README.md

 # How do I make it recurrent?

-Use chron or something similar to task scheduler to run this thing.
+Use cron or something similar to task scheduler to run this thing.

 # Hacking at it
 Your main point of interest would be `index.ts` file, where the main code resides.
 There's some extra code (and dirty hacks) in the `utils` folder, make sure to check it out if you like having nightmares at night.